billhong6981/holberton-system_engineering-devops/README.md

 11-directories--a script that counts the number of directories and sub-directories in the current directory.
 The current and parent directories should not be taken into account Hidden directories should be counted.
+12-newest_files--a script that displays the 10 newest files in the current directory.